 The faux hawk cut with a mid fade is a very modern cut that can also be discreet.
 “It’s also a very versatile cut because it can be made in any type of hair (smooth, curly, or wavy).
 It’s also free to use in any face format,” says barber Gustavo Vieira of Brazil.

-The main feature that Vieira loves about faux hawk types of haircuts is the convenience and the ease of combing since it’s a messy cut.
+The main feature that Vieira loves about faux hawk types of haircuts for men is the convenience and the ease of combing since it’s a messy cut.

-“My main tip is to use matte effect ointments or powdered ointment.
-And always remember to pull the tuft to separate the threads and make it fall on the forehead,” Vieira suggests when styling mid fades.
+“My main tip when styling men’s haircuts is to use matte effect ointments or powdered ointment.
+And always remember to pull the tuft to separate the threads and make it fall on the forehead,” Vieira suggests.